Skip to content

 Which airline charges less for bags, Breeze or Spirit?

 Carry-on.
-Breeze Nice fare: $20-35 at booking, up to $75 at the gate.
-Nicer and Nicest fares include carry-on free.
+Breeze’s cheapest No Flex Fare does not include a carry-on: about $30-35 added at booking, up to $75 at the gate.
+The Nice, Nicer, and Nicest bundles include the carry-on free.
 Dimensions 22x14x9 in (56x36x23 cm) at 35 lb (16 kg).
-Spirit Value (Bare Fare): $25-65 depending on timing, with gate fees the most expensive.
-Premium Economy and Spirit First include carry-on.
+Spirit Value (Bare Fare) ran $25-65 depending on timing, with gate fees the most expensive; Premium Economy and Spirit First included a carry-on.
 Dimensions 22x18x10 in (56x46x25 cm), no weight limit.

 Personal item.
 Breeze: 17x13x8 in (43x33x20 cm), free on all fares.
 Spirit: 18x14x8 in (46x35x20 cm), free on all fares.
-Spirit’s personal item is slightly larger and accommodates a standard work backpack more comfortably.
+Spirit’s personal item was slightly larger and accommodated a standard work backpack more comfortably.

 Checked bags.
 Breeze: $20 at booking on short routes, $29 on coast-to-coast, up to $75 at the airport.
-Nice includes 0, Nicer includes 1, Nicest includes 2 (50 lb each).
+Nice includes 0, Nicer includes 1, Nicest includes 2 (50 lb / 23 kg each).
 Spirit: $25-35 at booking, $45 at online check-in, $55 at the airport, $65 at the gate.
-Overweight 51-100 lb adds $125.
-Max weight increased from 40 lb to 50 lb in 2026.
+Overweight 51-100 lb (23-45 kg) added $125.
+Spirit’s max weight had been raised from 40 lb to 50 lb (18 kg to 23 kg) in 2026.

 Sports equipment and pets.
-Both count standard sports equipment as a checked bag.
-Breeze pet-in-cabin is $75; Spirit is $125.
-Spirit’s pet weight cap is 40 lb (carrier dimensions 18x14x9 in).
+Both counted standard sports equipment as a checked bag.
+Breeze pet-in-cabin is $75; Spirit’s was $125, with a pet weight cap of 40 lb (18 kg) and carrier dimensions 18x14x9 in (46x36x23 cm).

 Winner: personal item dimensions